Transfer to a post-primary school

-If your child doesn't get a place in any of their school preferences, the letter will ask you to choose from other schools that still have places.
-The letter will also explain how to appeal a decision about a school place.
+If your child doesn’t get a place in any of their school preferences, you will be asked to choose from other schools that still have places.
+You will also be advised of how to appeal a decision about a school place.

 Appealing a decision about a post-primary school place

 There will be a deadline for you if you want to appeal a school’s admission’s decision.